xorbit/wesp32-demos/wesp32_light_server/README.md

 ### Installing dependency modules

-This example uses the [picoweb](https://github.com/pfalcon/picoweb) micro-framework as the web server.
-Picoweb and a logging module it depends on first need to be installed to make the example code work.
+This example uses the [Microdot](https://github.com/miguelgrinberg/microdot) micro-framework as the web server.
+This module need to be installed first to make the example code work.
 MicroPython provides the `upip` module that works similar to regular Python's `pip` tool for installing packages and their dependencies.
 A script is provided to make this installation as simple as possible:

 ```sh
 ./install-modules.sh